Introduction

 Background

-This expanded strategic partnership was launched following a successful Data Study Group at the Turing in April 2019, and a 12-week research project later the same year, explored in the case study Turing and Roche: Towards tailor-made lung cancer treatment.
+This expanded strategic partnership was launched following a successful Data Study Group at the Turing in April 2019 and a 12-week research project later the same year, explored in the case study Turing and Roche: Towards tailor-made lung cancer treatment.

-More information on the partnership can be found in this short video from our event hosted in July 2021.
+More information on the partnership can be found in this short video from our event hosted in July 2021:

 Current projects

-The Turing-Roche partnership is running for five years and will cover multiple activities with the 'North Star' of developing new data science methods to investigate large, complex, clinical and healthcare datasets to better understand how and why patients respond differently to treatment, and how treatment can be improved.
-The partnership is currently pursuing three research themes which you can find out more below.
+The Turing-Roche partnership is running for five years and will cover multiple activities with the "North Star" of developing new data science methods to investigate large, complex, clinical and healthcare datasets to better understand how and why patients respond differently to treatment, and how treatment can be improved.
+The partnership is currently pursuing three research themes, which you can find out more below.

 Structured missingness in heterogeneous data

-Missing data are a common problem that arise in many fields and can significantly complicate analysis.
+Missing data is a common problem that arises in many fields and can significantly complicate analysis.
 While there are established ways to handle data that is missing at random, it is often the case that missing readings are structured in some way.
 Dealing with such structured missingness is substantially more challenging yet occurs commonly in healthcare (and other) contexts.
 Consequently, there is a need to develop rigorous ways to understand structured missingness and develop tools to handle it appropriately.

-In November 2021 we ran a series of virtual workshops on the topic of structured missingness, with the aim of convening a community of researchers interested in developing new tools and methods, to learn from heterogenous data with structured patterns of missing readings.
+In November 2021, we ran a series of virtual workshops on the topic of structured missingness, with the aim of convening a community of researchers interested in developing new tools and methods, to learn from heterogenous data with structured patterns of missing readings.
 You can read more about the workshops in the report in the downloads section below.
 We then ran a competitive funding call in this area to complement the workshops and fund projects in this area.
 We funded two 18-month projects to Professor Ginestra Bianconi and Dr Robin Mitra and their teams which you can read more about here.
 These projects started in September 2022 and we will be sharing regular updates from the projects through our Slack Workspace and Knowledge Share events, as well as open publications of methods, algorithms and results.
-From August 2024 Research Associate Viktor Racinskij is also working within this workstream.
+From August 2024, Research Associate Viktor Racinskij is also working within this workstream.

 Predictive modelling